Redeem-Grimm-Satoshi/CRMS/README.md

 ## Customer Relationship Management System ( CRMS )
-This CRMS is built using Java, Vaadin and SpringBoot Framework
+This CRMS is built using Java, Vaadin and SpringBoot Framework.

 ## Deploying to Production